-Here's my guide to 15 must see churches in Paris.
-Some of Paris' most popular and iconic attractions are its beautiful religious buildings.
-Notre Dame may be closed for the foreseeable future, but Paris is overflowing with both magnificent and quaint churches.
+Notre Dame may be closed for another year.
+But Paris is overflowing with both magnificent and quaint churches.
 There’s a wide range of architectural styles, which you’d expect from a cosmopolitan city like Paris.

 1. Cathédrale Notre-Dame de Paris

 Located on the Île de la Cité in the middle of the Seine River, Notre Dame is the most beautiful church in Paris.
 The famous Gothic cathedral with dramatic flying buttresses is 859 year old.